SouchenOu/containers_explanation/README.md

  Some of functions  i used it to implement vector functions:
  -----------------------------------------------------------

+ 1 - destroy():

- destroy(): In C++, the operator delete destroys an object by calling its destructor, and then deallocates the memory where that object was stored.
+In C++, the operator delete destroys an object by calling its destructor, and then deallocates the memory where that object was stored.
 Occasionally, however, it is useful to separate those two operations.
 [1] Destroy calls an object's destructor without deallocating the memory where the object was stored.

+ we use it to Change size

+                           void resize (size_type n, value_type val = value_type());

+Resizes the container so that it contains n elements.

+If n is smaller than the current container size, the content is reduced to its first n elements, removing those beyond (and destroying them).

+If n is greater than the current container size, the content is expanded by inserting at the end as many elements as needed to reach a size of n.
+If val is specified, the new elements are initialized as copies of val, otherwise, they are value-initialized.

+If n is also greater than the current container capacity, an automatic reallocation of the allocated storage space takes place.

+Notice that this function changes the actual content of the container by inserting or erasing elements from it.

+2 - construct():

+                         void construct( pointer p, const_reference val );

+this function provides the automatic fall back to placement new, the member function construct() is an optional Allocator requirement since C++11.

 some resources: